Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Certificate_based_subscriptions.md

 **Step 1**

+1. Add the `certificate public` and `certificate key` in the plugin settings on MM.
-1. Enable the `certificate based subscriptions` and send message in the linked channel or DM/GM on MS Teams.
+2. send message in the linked channel or DM/GM on MS Teams.
-2. Navigate to the linked channel or DM/GM on MM.
+3. Navigate to the linked channel or DM/GM on MM.

 **Step 1**

+1. Remove the `certificate public` and `certificate key` in the plugin settings on MM.
-1. Disable the `certificate based subscriptions` and send message in the linked channel or DM/GM on MS Teams.
+2. send message in the linked channel or DM/GM on MS Teams.
-2. Navigate to the linked channel or DM/GM on MM.
+3. Navigate to the linked channel or DM/GM on MM.

 **Expected**

-The user should be able to verify the message sync and their order in the linked channel or DM/GM on MM.
+The user should be able to verify the message sync at more pace and their order in the linked channel or DM/GM on MM.
 After step 2, the user should get a delay or there can be a mismatch in the order of the messages synced in the linked channel or DM/GM on MM.